zhlhaohao/deepwiki-open/README.md

 ### Generation Issues
 - **"Error generating wiki"**: For very large repositories, try a smaller one first
+- **"Invalid repository format"**: Make sure you're using a valid GitHub or GitLab URL format
 - **"Diagram rendering error"**: The app will automatically try to fix broken diagrams

 ### Common Solutions